Exove/vvv-timber-site-template/README.md

-A VVV 2.x based Wordpress project template that includes an optimal structure for fast creation of a new site, `composer.json` with ACF Pro and Timber plugins included, and a Timber based theme (default, but any other theme can be used as well).
+A VVV 2.x based Wordpress project template that includes an optimal structure for fast creation of a new site, `composer.json`-enabled plugin workflow with ACF Pro and Timber plugins included, and a Timber based theme (default, but any other theme can be used as well).

 The project boilerplate can be used for creation of multiple WP sites (projects) within one VVV VM.
 This does NOT mean it is targeted at WP multisites creation.

 ## Why use this boilerplate?

 - It makes it easier to start new sites on the same VVV install;
-- it makes `composer.json` plugin installation effortless and includes a couple of plugin dependencies that are useful for common theme development;
+- it makes plugin installation effortless with `composer.json` and includes a couple of plugin dependencies that are useful for common theme development;
 - it structures the project conveniently so that all the stuff related to one project would end up in the same place;
 - all the unrelated files get ignored by default ([you define what is whitelisted](https://salferrarello.com/wordpress-gitignore/)).
 So no logs or db files checked out accidentally;
 - by default it allows using a boilerplate theme optimised for modern, highly automated, component-enabled, DRY development.